Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Introduction

 As an underlay of HDT, DT continues to attract a myriad of attentions.
 In \cite{358}, Barricelli et al. provided the state-of-the-art definitions of DT including its fundamental characteristics as well as its common application areas.
 The survey carried out in \cite{455} focused on introducing the concept of DT in wireless systems for addressing issues such as security, privacy and air interface design.
 In \cite{454}, the authors reviewed the framework of DT in the view of industrial IoT applications.

 Following \cite{358, 454, 455}, subsequent efforts delved into more comprehensive and specific enabling technologies for DTs.
 For example, Rasheed et al. in \cite{153} enumerated the common challenges in DTs and surveyed the corresponding enabling technologies, such as digital platforms, cryptography, blockchain, big data, data privacy and security, data compression, 5G and IoT for real-time communication.
 Alcaraz et al. in \cite{371} abstracted the architecture of DT into four layers, i.e., data dissemination and acquisition, data management and synchronization, data modelling and additional services, data visualization and accessibility, and further explored the enabling technologies that can be used to achieve each of these architectural layers.
+Khan et al. \cite{164} provided a brief overview of key technologies for Industry 4.0, including IoT, big data, AI, and DT (which is the confluence of the technologies mentioned above).
+Additionally, this work briefly introduced tools for the construction of DT, such as tools for DT modelling and tools for data management in DT.